Aerobic Exercise for Breast Cancer Survivors

 The trial does not specify if you need to stop taking your current medications, but it does require that you do not change your usual medications during the study period.

-Is aerobic exercise safe for breast cancer survivors?
+What evidence suggests that aerobic exercise training could be effective for breast cancer survivors?

 LQ